Sasquatch1102/BalancedPokeTcg/README.md

 - Dark Mind deals 30 damage to benched pokemon instead of 10

 Drowzee;
-- Hp 50 -> 60
-- Replaced Pound with Prophecy
+- Replaced Pound with Hypnosis
-- Prophecy lets you draw a card once per turn
+- Hypnosis Costs 1 Psychic / Flip a coin, if heads, the Opponent is now asleep
 - Confuse Ray damage 10 -> 20

 Hypno;
-- Prophecy is now a PokePower, lets you draw 2 cards once per turn
+- Prophecy is now a PokePower called Hypnotize
+- Hypnotize, Once per turn (before you attack) you may flip a coin, if heads, Opponent's active Pokemon is now Asleep, can't use if Hypno is Asleep, Confused or Paralyzed.
 - Dark Mind deals 30 damage to benched pokemon instead of 10

 Mr Mime;